*This article was originally published in February 2012 and was last updated in June 2021.

 When either of these events happens, cartridge-on angled drive-stun can be used.
 This is where the officer follows-up the probe shots by pressing the front end of the CED against a part of the body at a suitable distance from the where the probe (or probes) made contact.
 In this way it becomes possible for incapacitation to be achieved.

-Unlike the TASER X26, the TASER X2 can deliver drive-stun without the need to remove the cartridges.
+Unlike the TASER X26, the TASER X2 and Taser 7 can deliver drive-stun without the need to remove the cartridges.
 We anticipate that there will be fewer instances of use of drive-stun or angled drive-stun with the new device.
-If this proves to be the case, this is likely to be due to the TASER X2’s two cartridges, which gives the ability to rapidly follow the first probe shot with a second probe shot.
-The dual laser sighting system of the TASER X2 should also improve the reliability of achieving incapacitation when the first pair of probes is fired.
+If this proves to be the case, this is likely to be due to the newer devices two cartridges, which gives the ability to rapidly follow the first probe shot with a second probe shot.
+The dual laser sighting system of these devices should also improve the reliability of achieving incapacitation when the first pair of probes is fired.

 Are complaints involving CED taken seriously?